lilgast8/Startiflette/README.md

+## Assets loading

+Define the list of assets you want to load in `Assets.js`.
+The `aImg` and `aJson` objects are respectively used for images and JSON files.
+These objects contain a list of arrays with a key.
+This key is the id of the page you previously defined in `routes.json`.
+In this way we can load the images according to the page on which the user is.
+The `global` id is used for assets which need to be loaded just once, at start.
+Basically the assets which don't depend on a specific page.

+There are 3 types of images loading.
+You can set the mode you want in `AbstractPagesController.js` or `PagesController.js` with `LOADING_MODE` variable.
+Here is the 3 options:

+* `allStatic`: It load all the assets defined in `Assets.js` at the start, then no loading on page change.
+* `byPageStatic`: At the start it load the assets in `global` and the assets of the page `page_id` defined in `Assets.js`.
+On page change only the assets of the page `page_id` are loaded.
+* `byPageDynamic`: Same behaviour than `byPageStatic` but it also parse the DOM to find images defined by `DYNAMIC_IMG_TO_LOAD` and preload them, except these which have the following data-value `data-lazyload="true"` ([see lazyloading management below](#lazyloading)).
+At the start it parse all the DOM but on page change it only parse the page container `#page-container`.

 ## Lazyloading

 A lazyloader `this.lazyloader = new STF.LazyLoader( this.$page, this.imgToLazyloadClassName, this.lazyloadParentEl, 1, true )` is already created by default for each page view.
 You can manage or update it according to your needs in `AbstractPageView.js`.

-To create a new lazyloader use: `new STF.LazyLoader( $container, className, parentEl, stackSize, autoInit )`

 You need to add `data-lazyload="true"` on the image `<img>` tag you want to lazyload.
 By using it you prevent to add the image on the main loader when `LOADING_MODE = 'byPageDynamic'`.

-The lazyloader created by default need these following variables :
+To create a new lazyloader use: `new STF.LazyLoader( $container, className, parentEl, stackSize, autoInit )`

+* `$container`: container parsed to find the images to lazyload
-* `imgToLazyloadClassName`: class name of images to lazyload, the default value is `img-lazyload`
+* `className`: class name of images to lazyload
-* `lazyloadParentEl`: selector of parent of images to lazyload, the default value is `null`
+* `parentEl`: selector of parent of images to lazyload
+* `stackSize`: number of images to load on each loading wave
+* `autoInit`: `true` if the loader initializes itself when it's created or `false` if we need to manually initialize it after

-You can custom these two variables where the lazyloader was created or in the class of your page.
+The lazyloader created by default needs these two following variables: `imgToLazyloadClassName` & `lazyloadParentEl`.
+You can custom them where the lazyloader was created or in the class of your page.

 Once your image loaded, the `loaded` class name is added to the parent element defined in `lazyloadParentEl`.
 If `lazyloadParentEl === null`, nothing happens.